oss-for-surgtech/workshop-hamlyn2024/README.md

 The authors of accepted posters will have the opportunity to present and engage in discussions about current progress, challenges, and emerging trends.
 Let us come together to foster a vibrant community of engineers, researchers, and clinicians from both academia and industry.

-We are excited to announce that we'll be recognizing excellence with awards for the best poster and runner-up submissions.
+We are excited to announce that we'll be recognising excellence with awards for the best poster and runner-up submissions.
 For additional information and complete details, please refer to this [link](posters).